 The Amount Your Dog Needs

 Talking to your veterinarian is the best way to determine the amount of fat and carbohydrates your dog needs.
 He or she can help you choose a dog food formula that best suits your dog’s life stage and lifestyle.
-If you don’t need a low-fat formula and want to feed grain free, one option is Purina® Pro Plan® Natural Grain Free formulas, which contain high-quality protein as the first ingredient and alternate sources of carbohydrates.
+If you don’t need a low-fat formula and want to feed grain-free, Purina® Pro Plan® offers a number of options that may be right for your dog.
+We’ve added grain-free formulas and some formulas made without corn, wheat or soy to our already strong SPORT®, FOCUS and SAVOR® platforms.
+These formulas deliver the specialized nutrition you want with high-quality protein as the first ingredient but are made with alternate sources of carbohydrates.
 No matter which formula you choose, it’s a good idea to observe your dog and monitor his weight to ensure that his food is keeping him at his best.